When you work with third parties, make sure your customers' data is safe with them.

-The Identity Theft Resource Center reported that the first half of 2017 witnessed a 29 percent increase in cyberattacks over the previous year.
-Given this rise, most companies are now arguably more aware of a direct data breach's consequences, from public relations fallouts to massive financial losses.
+The University of Maryland reported that a cyber attack occurs every 39 seconds.
+This is one of the hundreds of alarming cyberattack statistics available.
+Given the increased discussion surrounding cyberattacks, most companies are now arguably more aware of a direct data breach's consequences, from public relations fallouts to massive financial losses.

 Yet, even when an organization is indirectly responsible for a data breach, as when the vulnerability comes via a third party, the result is the same.
 Consumers are unwilling to separate your company from its third-party vendors, so a cyberattack on your vendor can mean that your company will suffer accusations of poor oversight and indifference to consumer welfare.